pgaskin/go-lightningcss/README.md

 > [!WARNING]
 >
 > These bindings are still experimental and are subject to change.
 They also produce extremely large binaries and are slow to compile.
->
-> An experimental (and mostly untested) version of wasm2go was used to attempt to make it compile more efficiently.

 ### Getting started